NyteshadeXT/PF2e-Vault/2) Compendium/equipment/items/Homebrew/crystal-of-recursive-aberration.md

 - **Failure** Your form shifts violently—you instead cast [[gaseous form]] on yourself (no save, no resistance check).
 You remain in this form for 1d4 rounds and can't dismiss it early.
 - **Critical Failure** In addition, you take `dice: 4d6` 4d6 chaotic damage and become [[conditions#Confused|Confused]] for 1 round after returning to normal.

-The crystal regains its power after 24 hours.
 ```

 *Source: Homebrew*